Mountain Buggy Terrain Review

 Car Seat Compatibility

-The Terrain can be compatible with a variety of seats, including the best infant car seats with the purchase of an infant seat adapter.
+The Terrain can be compatible with a variety of seats, including infant car seats with the purchase of an infant seat adapter.
 The adapters work with some models of the following brands: Mountain Buggy, Phil and Teds, Chicco (not the Chicco Keyfit 30), Graco Click Connect, Graco Classic Connect, Maxi-Cosi, and Cybex.

 Ease of Setup